Rose's German Potato Salad

-This hot German potato salad is among the easy German recipes sent in by one of our readers, Roswitha (Rose) Seemann.
+This warm German potato salad is among the easy German recipes sent in by one of our readers, Roswitha (Rose) Seemann.
 Her family comes from the southern part of Germany, near the French/Swiss border, and that's reflected in this recipe.
-In Southern Germany, the hot potato salad recipes abound.
+In Southern Germany, the warm potato salad recipes abound.

 Usually made with a vinegar, broth, and a bacon base, they contrast to the salads made in the northern Germany.
 There, the potato salads are usually made with a creamy dressing and served cold.
 It's these northern German salads that I'm more familiar with.

 I was most surprised to learn that the vinegary ones were German as well!
 I love to add celery seeds to Roswitha's salad.
 Not because it needs anything extra, but I like that it gives "a bit of a herbal bite" to it.